AkashPedraj/FoodAppZomato-DevOps/README.md

 This project demonstrates a **complete DevOps implementation** for an online food ordering and delivery platform inspired by real-world systems such as **Zomato**.

 The **application source code** was referenced from an open-source project for learning purposes.
 The **entire DevOps lifecycle** — including CI/CD automation, containerization, cloud infrastructure, Kubernetes orchestration, and monitoring — was **designed, implemented, and executed independently by me**.

-The goal of this project is to showcase **production-ready DevOps practices** for building a **scalable, automated, and highly available cloud-native system**.
+The goal of this project is to showcase **DevOps practices close to real production setups**, with a **scalable, automated, and highly available cloud-native system**.

+---

+## 💡 Why I Built This Project

+I built this project to gain **hands-on experience with real-world DevOps workflows**, understand CI/CD pipelines, Kubernetes deployments, cloud infrastructure provisioning, and monitoring practices, while creating a project I could reliably deploy end-to-end.

 ---